bricolsoftconsulting/WebViewIssue17535Fix/README.md

     mWebView.setWebViewClient(new WebViewClientEx(WebViewActivity.this, DEBUG));
     ```

-   Alternatively, if you want to use the `shouldOverrideUrlLoading` and `shouldInterceptRequest` events, then make sure that your implementation calls the superclass implementation and does not interfere with its functioning.
+   Alternatively, if you want to override the `shouldOverrideUrlLoading` and `shouldInterceptRequest` events in `WebViewClient`, then make sure that your implementation calls the superclass implementation and does not interfere with its functioning.
 Sample code is posted below:

     ```java
     mWebView = (WebViewEx) findViewById(R.id.webview);